-Patients with neurofibromatosis receive exceptional, comprehensive care at Cincinnati Children’s.
-Our Neurofibromatosis Program within the Cancer and Blood Diseases Institute is led by geneticists who work closely with oncologists and other specialists at Cincinnati Children’s to provide coordinated, expert diagnosis and treatment.
+Patients with neurofibromatosis (NF) receive exceptional, comprehensive care at Cincinnati Children’s.
+The NF Program is led by geneticists who work closely with oncologists, neurologists, orthopedists and other specialists to provide coordinated, expert diagnosis and treatment.

 Leadership in research is an essential component of our commitment to patients and families.
-Cincinnati Children’s physicians and researchers play an active role in many national and international research studies and develop their own innovative protocols.
+Our team is dedicated to finding a cure through laboratory and clinical research.
+Cincinnati Children’s physicians and researchers play an active role in many national and international research studies as well as develop their own innovative protocols.
 This research provides our patients with early access to new therapies, sometimes years before they become widely available.

-Cincinnati Children’s is one of only three hospitals in the country that is part of the Children’s Oncology Group Phase I Consortium, the New Approaches to Neuroblastoma Therapy Group, and the new Neurofibromatosis Clinical Research Consortium.
+Cincinnati Children’s is one of only a small number of hospitals in the country that is part of the Children’s Oncology Group Phase I Consortium and the Neurofibromatosis Clinical Research Consortium.
 Many of our physicians serve in leadership positions for these and other pediatric cancer organizations, further strengthening our link to the latest clinical research opportunities.

 Comprehensive, Multidisciplinary Team Approach

-Leading our team in the Neurofibromatosis Program are oncologists and genetic specialists who have extensive experience caring for neurofibromatosis patients and conducting clinical research.
-Other members of the team include physicians specializing in:
+Leading our team are oncologists and genetic specialists who have extensive experience caring for NF patients and conducting clinical research.
+Members of the team include physicians specializing in:

 - Oncology and neuro-oncology